MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 ### Implementation details

-Leveraging [Azure Event Hub Capture](https://docs.microsoft.com/azure/event-hubs/event-hubs-capture-overview) and [Azure Event Grid](https://docs.microsoft.com/azure/event-grid/overview) you can get the data sent by your players into Azure SQL Data Warehouse.
+Leveraging [Azure Event Hubs Capture](https://docs.microsoft.com/azure/event-hubs/event-hubs-capture-overview) and [Azure Event Grid](https://docs.microsoft.com/azure/event-grid/overview) you can get the data sent by your players into Azure SQL Data Warehouse.
 For a full step-by-step walkthrough, see [migrate captured Event Hubs data to a SQL Data Warehouse using Event Grid and Azure Functions](https://docs.microsoft.com/azure/event-hubs/store-captured-data-data-warehouse), including how to use [Power BI with SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-integrate-power-bi).

 ### Deployment template